VanithaKunta/Free-handSketchRecognition/README.md

 The aim is to develop an application which detects and recognizes the objects present in free hand sketches or drawings.
-The application is restricted only to certain types of objects.

 * Project Members:
    - Vanitha Kunta [2000118]